-#13 This organ has a crucial function for infants when breastfeeding
+#13 When breastfeeding, this organ serves a vital function for infants

-#14 Receptors on our tongue are nerve endings that have a chemical reaction with the foods and beverages we are tasting
+#14 Tongue receptors are nerve endings that have a chemical reaction with the food and beverages we taste

-These receptors transmit information to our brain and help our tastebuds find flavors.
+These receptors send information to our brain and assist our taste buds in finding flavors.

-#15 There are about 50 to 150 taste receptor cells within each taste bud
+#15 Each taste bud contains 50 to 150 taste receptor cells

-These assist us with tasting an abundance of different flavors.
+These assist us in tasting a wide range of flavors.